 At the end of the First World War in 1918, the petroleum industry executives serving on the President's War Advisory Committee on Petroleum agreed that their cooperative efforts in behalf of the industry should continue.
-Glenn notes that "the oil industry is several years ahead of the other American industries in applying meteorology and oceanography."71 He further comments that even the government's own services in the space are too broad for industry needs and typically trail industry's own science by years.72

-In 1956, API initiated a research program that would last until 1962 to investigate the causes of, and conditions preceding, hurricane formation.73 Mercer Parks, the chairman of the program from Humble Oil, wrote a retrospective account of the project in 1963 where he outlined the advances made in the ability to predict hurricane formation based on current weather conditions.74 Another paper by M.M.
-Patterson, of Shell Development Company, describes a then-ongoing eighteen-month project to collect ocean data from newly installed Shell oil platforms "for the development and calibration of environmental forecasting theories."75 This joint project included participation from several major petroleum companies, including Shell Development Company, Esso Production Research Company (now ExxonMobil), Mobil Research and Development Company (now ExxonMobil), Pan American Petroleum Corporation (now BP), Gulf Oil Corporation, Texaco Inc., the CAGC Marine Region, and Chevron Oil Field Research Company.76 discussed Revelle's ongoing work and explained the theory that accumulating carbon dioxide in the atmosphere might be raising temperatures and contributing to an intensification of hurricanes.79 The same year, an article in Time Magazine noted Revelle's work and warned that rising temperatures could "melt the icecaps of Antarctica and Greenland, which would flood the earth's coastal lands."80 As experts in the science relevant to their products, it can be presumed that the oil and gas industries knew or should have known about these public discussions and the relevant science
+discussed Revelle's ongoing work and explained the theory that accumulating carbon dioxide in the atmosphere might be raising temperatures and contributing to an intensification of hurricanes.79 The same year, an article in Time Magazine noted Revelle's work and warned that rising temperatures could "melt the icecaps of Antarctica and Greenland, which would flood the earth's coastal lands."80 As experts in the science relevant to their products, it can be presumed that the oil and gas industries knew or should have known about these public discussions and the relevant science underlying them.